-PERFORMANCE Continued success in the rapid implementation of outstanding audit recommendations.
+KEY OBJECTIVE PERFORMANCE To ensure the effective implementation of audit recommendations, including External and Internal Quality Assurance recommendations Continued success in the rapid implementation of outstanding audit recommendations.
 An effective system for assessing new audit recommendations as well as managing and monitoring their implementation was maintained.
+To oversee the handling of key risk areas by the Secretariat to ensure that risk is being appropriately managed and value for money secured.
 Corporate Risk Register reviewed at SARC meetings.
 Value for money is considered in the oversight of the ongoing audit programme.

-Corporate Risk Register reviewed at from organisational change programmes, where appropriate, and any issues arising out of the work of the Independent Financial Review Panel.
-SARC meetings.
-Directorate Risk Registers are reviewed annually To oversee the timely sign-off of the Annual Report and Accounts.
+To keep under review any risks arising from organisational change programmes, where appropriate, and any issues arising out of the work of the Independent Financial Review Panel.
+Corporate Risk Register reviewed at SARC meetings.
+Directorate Risk Registers are reviewed annually Meeting held with the Independent Financial Review Panel.
+To oversee the timely sign-off of the Annual Report and Accounts.
 Achieved To promote best practice where possible in the operation of SARC.
-Compliant with Audit and Risk Committee Handbook NI
+Compliant with Audit and Risk Committee Handbook NI.
+SARC members bring experience from other Audit Committees, undertake training and keep abreast of updates and guidance.